Understanding Common Health Concerns In Adult Dogs

 8.1 Gastritis

-Gastritis, or inflammation of the stomach lining, can cause vomiting, diarrhea, and abdominal discomfort in dogs.
+Gastritis, or inflammation of the stomach lining, can cause vomiting, , and abdominal discomfort in dogs.
 It can be caused by various factors, including dietary indiscretion, food allergies, or infections.
 Treatment for gastritis may involve medication to alleviate symptoms, dietary changes, and addressing the underlying cause.

 8.2 Gastrointestinal Blockages